Over the past few years, sports tech researchers have been investigating the benefits of yoga and meditation for baseball players.

 Best yoga poses for baseball players

-Stretching in-field: When it comes to stretching in the field the best options are simple forward folds to help loosen the legs and hamstrings.
+When it comes to stretching in the field the best options are simple forward folds.
+These help loosen the legs and hamstrings.
 To do this, hold your feet at should-width apart and bend over at the tips.
 Then touch the ground.
 Now lift your torso and back up.

-In the Dugout: Because you’re spending a good deal of time sitting in the dug-out when the opposition is batting, it’s an opportune time to practice some yoga stretched.
 One of the best options for this is Sitting Pigeon Pose, which will loosen your hips.
-Lift your right legs and position your right foot on your left thigh.
+Lift your right leg and position your right foot on your left thigh.
 Now stretch forward at the waist.
 If you do this correctly you will feel the stretch down your right hip.
 Hold this for around fifteen seconds and then switch to the other side.

-The fact that MLB is now taking yoga and meditation seriously as training tools shows just how beneficial they are.
+The fact that MLB is now taking yoga and meditation seriously shows just how beneficial they are.
 You can up your game and improve your health with a few simple meditations and yoga practices.

 Do you want to get better at baseball?
 Are you interested in learning meditation?
 Book an online meditation lesson with me today.